 During June 2003, the Company completed a private placement whereby investors agreed to acquire up to 1,400,000 preferred Series C units.
 Each unit consisted of one share of Series C redeemable convertible preferred stock and one warrant to purchase one share of the Company's common stock at an exercise price of \$13.00 per share.
 Of the 1,400,000 units, the first tranche of 663,717 units was sold for an aggregate of \$1,500.
-Costs associated with this issuance amounted to \$252 and the accretion to redemption value for the unamortized balance of \$275 or the years ended December 31, 2004 and 2005 is presented in the recorded accretion table below.
+Costs associated with this issuance amounted to \$252 and the accretion to redemption value for the unamortized balance of \$227 for the year ended December 31, 2005 is presented in the recorded accretion table below.
 The value of the warrants was de minimus.
-For the year ended December 31, 2003